CogentRoleplayCommunity/FogentRoleplay/src/Magic/Fellcraft/Toxincraft/Toxincraft.md

 #### Absorb Fellblood: Toxins

 Toxins can be used to absorb Fellblood.
 If the toxin is already within the user, they may absorb it.

-#### Toxin/Poison Resistance

-By achieving a CL 3 check, for the cost of 1 Fellblood a character may gain resistance to this element equal to the points invested in this Fellcraft.
-This effect has a duration of 1 hour.